michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.5 =
+* Added: an example to retrieve the saved options from the front end in the demo plugin.
 * Added: the ability for the `enqueueScript()` and `enqueueStyle()` methods to accept absolute file paths.
 * Introduced: a new class `AdminPageFramework_CustomFieldType`.
 * Added: a sample custom field type, `geometry`, in the demo plugin.